-In 2017, Ms. Tuan was named to the Southern California Rising Stars list by Super Lawyers.
+In 2017 and 2018, Ms. Tuan was named to the Southern California Rising Stars list by Super Lawyers.
 She also maintains an active pro bono practice.
 Most recently, she successfully argued on behalf of pro bono clients in front of the California Court of Appeal, which affirmed the decision of the trial court denying a petition to compel arbitration.
 The case settled successfully.
 Ms. Tuan is also a member of the firm’s Hiring, Diversity, and Summer Committees.

 Ms. Tuan earned her J.D. from the University of Virginia School of Law, where she was a member of the Virginia Law Review editorial board and participated in the annual William Minor Lile Moot Court Competition.
 While in law school, Ms. Tuan served as a legal extern to the Honorable Deborah J. Saltzman of the United States Bankruptcy Court for the Central District of California.
 She earned her B.A. in Molecular and Cell Biology, with Honors, from the University of California, Berkeley.

 Ms. Tuan is conversant in Mandarin Chinese.

 - Juno Therapeutics, Inc. et al. v.
 Kite Pharma, Inc. (D. Del.)